What is Test Case: Examples With Best Practices

 Test case templates include the relevant information to run a test specific to the requirement.
 There is a standard format to write testing cases that you can modify.
 You can also consider it like the checklist to ensure all crucial functionalities of a software application are included.

-Below are the essential elements which required to be included while writing test cases:
+Below are the essential elements that are required to be included while writing test cases:

 • Module: This consists of a feature or module under test.

-• Pre-conditions: These are the conditions that must be met before the testing case can be executed.
+• Test name: These are the conditions that must be met before the testing case can be executed.
 These may include setting up test data, configuring the application settings, or ensuring that specific conditions are met.

-• Test Data: It includes information on the dataset(s) to use for the test.
+• Test data: It includes information on the dataset(s) for the test.

 • Status: It details whether the test has passed or failed.

-Note: You can also add information if there are any special conditions to support the above entries or any question related to the actual or expected result.
+Note: You can also add information if there are any special conditions to support the above entries or questions about the actual or expected result.
 For example, any additional comments about the testing case, such as defects or issues identified during testing.

-Following the above testing case format makes it easy to adhere to the standard way to write test cases.
+Following the above testing case format makes adhering to the standard way to write test cases easy.
 It will ensure that no information related to the test is missed.
 You should always review and maintain the testing cases to include new functionality.

 Role of Test Case Templates

 A test case template consists of a series of testing cases that need to be tested by the QA team.
-Each test case template is designed to make it easy to understand all team members.
+Each test case template is designed to make it easy for all team members to understand.
 This document outlines the steps, inputs, and expected results.
-Using a testing case template, one can plan and organize testing efforts, ensuring all necessary testing cases are executed, and defects are identified and tracked.
+Using a testing case template, one can plan and organize testing efforts, ensuring all necessary testing cases are executed and defects are identified and tracked.

-Following are some testing case templates that can help in your daily testing activities.
+The following are some testing case templates to help you with daily testing activities.

 The process of writing a testing case involves many different steps, each of which is important to ensure the software quality.